ad17y48/html_css_js_for_web_developers/README.md

-## Assignment Solutions to the HTML,CSS,Javascript for web developers course on coursera
+## Assignment Solutions to the 'HTML, CSS, Javascript for Web Developers' course by Johns Hopkins University on coursera

 Module 1 (Week 1) has a quiz assignment.